PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

   to any surrounding aggregation token.
 See :ref:`probabilistic-qual-classifier` below for the routing matrix.

+- :cfunc:`replace_window_aggregations` rewrites, in a query without aggregation, each aggregate used as a window function over a frame determined by values into a :sqlfunc:`provenance_aggregate` call over the same window (see :doc:`aggregation`).
+It runs after :cfunc:`migrate_probabilistic_quals`, like the aggregate replacement, so the lifted comparisons are part of each row's contribution.

 - :cfunc:`insert_agg_token_casts` inserts type casts for
   :cfunc:`agg_token` values used in arithmetic or window functions.